Mugi1510/Lab-Codacy/README.md

-This is a lab homework
+This is a lab homework, from my project
+I like Jane Doe